-Westworld's work resulted in finding "widespread disseminated gold mineralization" in a broad surface anomaly 600-1,200 m wide and 2,100 m long, with drilling suggesting a non-NI 43-101 compliant, conceptual potential resource of "about 100 million tons containing 1.5 million ounces gold and 25 million ounces silver".
-This historical resource estimate is not compliant with NI 43-101 standards, is conceptual in nature, and has not been verified as a current mineral resource.
+Westworld's work resulted in finding "widespread disseminated gold mineralization" in a broad surface anomaly 600-1,200 m wide and 2,100 m long, with drilling suggesting conceptual potential resource of "about 100 million tons containing 1.5 million ounces gold and 25 million ounces silver".
+This historical resource estimate has not been verified as a current mineral resource.
 None of the key assumptions, parameters, and methods used to prepare this historical resource estimate were reported, and no resource categories were used.
-Upgrading and verifying this historical resource estimate would require thorough verification of all previous drill data including verification drilling; additional drilling to define the limits of mineralization; and a thorough NI 43-101-compliant resource calculation.
-The author of the Sugarloaf Peak Technical Report has not done sufficient work to classify it as a current mineral resource, reports it for reference only, and does not infer or assert that it was performed under current NI 43-101 guidelines nor that it is reliable or accurate.
+Upgrading and verifying this historical resource estimate would require thorough verification of all previous drill data including verification drilling; additional drilling to define the limits of mineralization; and a thorough current resource calculation.
+A Qualified Person has not done sufficient work to classify it as a current mineral resource.
 The Company does not represent that this historical resource estimate is a current mineral resource and does not rely on it as a current mineral resource.